 Anime reboots of series that have unsuccessful adaptations are a rare occurrence in the anime industry.
 However, when a reboot is done properly the feedback, from critics and fans alike, is positive.
 Since there is a marketable aspect of rebooting a popular series, there is also a considerable amount of risk involved.

 Animation studios must be cautious because there is an incredible amount of work that goes into the production of anime.
-It is also easy for studios to ignore the possibility of anime reboots, but these reboots only occur through a strong and dedicated fanbase.
+It is also easy for studios to ignore the possibility of anime reboots.
+But these reboots only occur through a strong and dedicated fanbase.
 As seen through the production of Fullmetal Alchemist Brotherhood, if there is a strong enough demand for a reboot then studios will take a chance and make it for the fans.
-If you did not see a series on this list that should be on it, comment below and let us know which anime series should receive a reboot.